-In the previous two chapters, we have analysed European jurisprudence to develop recommendable standards for oversight and transparency of intelligence services following from the human rights to respect for privacy and freedom of expression.
+In the previous two sections, we have analyzed European jurisprudence in order to develop recommendable standards for oversight and transparency of intelligence services that respect the human rights to privacy and freedom of expression.

 Below, we list ten recommendable standards for oversight and transparency of intelligence services, especially in the context of communication interception using the sophisticated technologies now associated with untargeted surveillance.
-We base these on the jurisprudence (footnotes provide links to relevant paragraphs of the analysis in Chapter 3), our interpretation of it (including what can be regarded as best practices), and our expectations about the direction future case law might take.
+We base these on the jurisprudence (footnotes provide links to relevant paragraphs of the analysis in Section 3), our interpretation of it (including what can be regarded as best practices), and our expectations about the direction future case law might take.
 In order to substantiate our recommendations further, we draw from a selection of reports and soft law measures that have been issued in Europe and the United States.